-Economic vitality Increasing income inequality
+Increasing income inequality

-Today, the nine-county Bay Area ranks 23rd out of the largest 150 regions in terms of inequality, leaving it between Jackson, Mississippi (22nd) and Birmingham-Hoover, Alabama (24th).
-Compared with other similarly sized metros in the West, the level of inequality in the Bay Area is lower than Los Angeles (0.49) and higher than San Diego (0.47) and San Jose (0.46).
+In 1979, the five-county San Francisco Bay Area ranked 45th out of the largest 150 regions in terms of income inequality.
+Today, it ranks 14th, leaving it between Trenton-Ewing, New Jersey (13th), and Port St. Lucie-Fort Pierce, Florida (15th).
+Compared with other similarly sized metros in the West, the level of inequality in the Bay Area is about the same as Los Angeles (0.49) and higher than San Diego (0.47) and San Jose (0.46).

-The Bay Area's income inequality rank is 23rd highest compared with other regions The Gini Coefficient in 2014: Largest 150 Metros Ranked
+The Bay Area's income inequality rank is 14th highest compared with other regions

+The Gini Coefficient in 2014: Largest 150 Metros Ranked